Complete Fall Cleaning Checklist & Pest Prevention Tips

 - Clear leaves and debris from gutters and any other areas where they may build up.

-Like Benjamin Franklin said, “An ounce of prevention is worth a pound of cure.”
-Using nature’s calendar as a reminder to check in with what’s going on in your own life will make it easy to protect your property from pest damage, while also protecting the environment and pests from damage caused by humans.
+As Benjamin Franklin said, “An ounce of prevention is worth a pound of cure.”
+Fall is the perfect time to take the steps to protect your property from pest damage, while also protecting the environment and pests from damage caused by humans.